mitchaiet/creative-pipeline-automation/mcp/campaign-monitoring-context.md

 # Campaign Monitoring Agent - Model Context Protocol

+Note: This is a non-functional design document synthesized from the functionality of the codebase and represents the various information that will be needed to draft LLM alerts and responses based on the social/advertising creative workflow.

 ## Purpose

 This document defines the information structure that an AI agent needs to monitor creative campaigns, track asset generation, and identify issues requiring human attention.